vinayswamik/wisq/README.md

 # Developer Installation
-To extend or modify wisq, you can clone the Github and build from the package from source.
+To extend or modify wisq, you can clone the Github repo and build from the package from source.
 For example, using [uv](https://github.com/astral-sh/uv) for package management, this might look like:

 ```
    $ git clone https://github.com/qqq-wisc/wisq.git